zhuxiaoyu123/DMSP-database/README.md

   --id 40 \
   --subject-cover 70 \
   --query-cover 70

-#Notably, dmdA requires additional filtering because of its high sequence similarity to non-dmdA genes within the same GcvT family.
-Therefore, a phylogenetic approach was applied to distinguish true dmdA from related homologs, and to remove sequences clustering with known non-dmdA genes.
-#Outgroup (sarcosine oxidase) and known non-dmdA sequences used for tree construction are provided in Non-dmdA.faa.

 ```
 Other genes with only one ratified sequence are identified by direct blastp.
 Using SAR11_1336 as am example: